UFC Fight Night: Figueiredo vs. Benavidez 2: Predictions & Analysis

 A few statistical edges stand out.
 Benavidez throws significantly more leather — a 1.2 sig. strike per minute gap.
 Benavidez is far more active with takedowns, averaging 1.4 more per 15 minutes.
 Benavidez has tighter striking defense, making opponents miss more often.

-**The Pick: Deiveson Figueiredo over Joseph Benavidez.** We're leaning Figueiredo here at 74%, a solid but not overwhelming edge.
-Notably, the betting market has Figueiredo at 68% implied while our model sees 74% — a 6-point disagreement that could signal value.
+The Pick: Deiveson Figueiredo over Joseph Benavidez.
+The model is firm on this one: Figueiredo at 76%.
+Notably, the betting market has Figueiredo at 68% implied while our model sees 76% — a 8-point disagreement that could signal value.

 Hermansson